fullofcaffeine/haxe-jsgenapi-reserved-keyword-issue/README.md

 # Compiling and running

 This sample uses Lix and Haxe 4RC2.
+Requires `nodejs` to be installed and accessible in the PATH.

 1) Install [Lix](https://github.com/lix-pm/lix.client);
 2) Install Haxe 4RC2 using Lix: `lix install haxe 4.0.0-rc.2`;